SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic NSG 9000.md

 The **Interface Table** shows information for each interface, such as the **Description**, **Type**, **MTU**, **Speed**, **Physical Address**, status information (**Admin Status** and **Operational Status**), information about errors and discarded packets (**Inbound Discards**, **Inbound Errors**, **Outbound Discards**, **Outbound Errors**) and interface utilization (**Utilization In** and **Utilization Out**).

-The page displays the **Number of Displayed Interfaces**,i.e. the number of interfaces that are currently being displayed in the table.
+The page displays the **Number of Displayed Interfaces**, i.e. the number of interfaces that are currently being displayed in the table.

 Via the **Interface Selection page button**, you can configure which interfaces will be displayed in the Interface Table: